swcarpentry/make-novice/01-intro.md

 Close the window to exit the plot.

-`plotcount.py` can also save the plot as an image (e.g. a PNG file):
+`plotcount.py` can also create the plot as an image file (e.g. a PNG file):

 ~~~ {.bash}
 $ python plotcount.py isles.dat isles.png